 If the clinic just doesn’t feel right to you, it may be time to switch fertility clinics.
 Not every place is perfect for every person.
 Let your instincts be your guide.
 You deserve a clinic that puts you more at ease, is free of judgement and makes you feel like the staff is on this journey with you working towards giving you the best chances of success.

-Are you considering switching fertility clinics?
+Do you think you should switch fertility clinics?
 If you would like to learn more about the Center of Reproductive Medicine to see if we’re the right fertility clinic for you, click here.
 You can also contact us directly by emailing us.